dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-identity/account-confirmation-and-password-recovery.md

 The namespaces used by the examples in this article are:

-* `Backend` for the backend server web API project.
+* `Backend` for the backend server web API project ("server project" in this article).
-* `BlazorWasmAuth` for the front-end standalone Blazor WebAssembly app.
+* `BlazorWasmAuth` for the front-end client standalone Blazor WebAssembly app ("client project" in this article).

 These namespaces correspond to the projects in the `BlazorWebAssemblyStandaloneWithIdentity` sample solution in the [`dotnet/blazor-samples` GitHub repository](https://github.com/dotnet/blazor-samples).
 For more information, see <xref:blazor/security/webassembly/standalone-with-identity/index#sample-apps>.